For the Simplified Chinese translation, click 中文译文.

 Continue events can only be used inside loops.

 A continue event is used to stop the current iteration and start the iteration of the next object inside a loop.

-Only if the last activity of the flow inside the loop ends with a break event, the loop will be aborted.
-Otherwise, the iteration of the next object will be started automatically.
-So, in theory, a continue event is only necessary after a split (when one of the paths does not have a destination yet), as both paths of a split need a destination.
+Normally, the iteration of the next object will be started automatically.
+So, a continue event is only necessary after a decision (when one of the paths does not have a destination yet), as both paths of a decision need a destination.
 However, for clarity you could choose to always include one.

-Let us say you have a list of objects of the entity ‘OrderLine’ and you want to set the purchase date for only the paid order lines.
-This can be done using a loop with an exclusive split, a continue event and a change activity.
-The exclusive split determines whether the order line is paid or not.
-If the order line is paid the purchase date is set by a change activity and the looped activity starts with the next order line.
-If the order line is not paid the loop starts with the next order line because of the continue event.
+For example, you have a list of objects of the OrderLine entity and you want to set the purchase date for only the paid order lines.
+This can be done using a loop with a decision, a continue event, and a change activity.
+The decision determines whether the order line is paid or not.
+If the order line is paid, the purchase date is set by a change activity and the looped activity starts with the next order line.
+If the order line is not paid, the loop starts with the next order line because of the continue event.